+The format of these meeting come from the layout and criteria that deathcafe use.
+Feel free to check them out as they have soem wonderfiul material on their site.
 The meetings are confidential, there is no agenda and no judgements are made .
 The Death Cafe is not a bereavement counselling forum.
 However it allows people a chance to openly talk about death and to be respectful of people’s ideas and points of view.

 Issues that have come up in these cafes include:

-Death doulas and how they assist a person in the last few months both in terms of health care, mental and spiritual planning
+At our death cafe in Annascaul we might discuss various subjects includung death doulas and how they assist a person in the last few months both in terms of health care, mental and spiritual planning

 The academics among us spoke of Michel de Montaigne’s essay where we continually wish to avoid .
 We have spoken about Elisabeth Kübler-Ross who wrote the book “On Death and Dying” which talks about the five stages of grief to include: denial, anger, bargaining, depression and acceptance